 • constitution.md → imports as PROJECT-PRINCIPLES.md

-Phase 3: Harden and Enforce
+Phase 3: The Forge Station — Harden and Enforce

 The imported spec gets hardened into an execution contract with explicit forbidden actions, scope boundaries, and validation gates.
-18 guardrail files auto-load during coding — security rules when editing auth files, database patterns when editing queries, testing standards when editing test files.
+Guardrail files auto-load during coding — security rules when editing auth files, database patterns when editing queries, testing standards when editing test files.
 The agent doesn't need to remember the rules.
 The rules are injected automatically based on what file is being edited.

 Shared Extension Ecosystem